brimdata/super/book/src/formats/bsup.md

 #### 4.3 Set Type Value

-An set type value has the form:
+A set type value has the form:
 ```
 --------------
 |32|<typeval>|